icebert04/icebert04.github.io/_posts/2019-2-8-my-retirement,-my-bukidnon.md

 ----------------------------------------------------------------------

 Now, everything depends on where my children will work and live in the future.
 I always want to be with them and probably get a place nearby to spend quality time with them.
 But if they choose to stay put in the Philippines.
 I suggest that they can move to Cagayan de Oro with improved infrastructure and fast internet.
 After all, CDO is only a few hours drive away.
 But for me and my wife.
 We love to stay in this serene place.
-My Retirement, My Bukidnon!
+**My Retirement**, **My Bukidnon**!